Contents hide

 In each case, the past participle in the passive voice adds valuable information to the sentence, either by serving as the main verb and describing the subject’s state, indicating the time of an action, or providing the cause for the main action.

-The Past Participle with to have:
+The past participle with to have:

 The past participle in the passive voice is used with the auxiliary verb to have to form perfect tenses.
 This combination creates various perfect tense forms in the passive voice.
 Let’s take a look at some examples: